pgjauregui/Predictive-Analytics/README.md

 Here you will find some of my work in R involving predictive analytics and time series forecasting.

-Files in this repository are R Markdowns.
+Code samples in this repository are R Markdowns.